beeware/briefcase/docs/background/getting-started.rst

 -----------------

 The first step is to install Briefcase.
-If you're using a virtual environment for your project, don't forget to activate it.
+If you're using a virtual environment for your project (which we recommend), don't forget to activate it.

 .. code-block:: bash